ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/circuit_overview.md

 - Fewer muxes and selectors: selection happens once per relation type, not per wire.
 - Variable reuse: preallocated registers/flags/bytes are recycled across operations.
-- Betterfor GPU.
+- Better for GPU.
 Uniform relation shapes are easier to fold in Stage 3.

 ---